 that DIAGNOdent is among the most effective means of identifying decay?
 Where x-rays are 67 percent accurate and magnified exams are about 56 percent effective, DIAGNOdent is 90 percent effective, which improves outcomes.
 Even studies by the National Institutes of Health confirm that DIAGNOdent is more effective than conventional methods in detecting caries located within the enamel.

 Frequently Asked Questions

 With DIAGNOdent, you can benefit from increased accuracy in cavity detection.
 Many North Plainfield patients also appreciate that the DIAGNOdent laser is more comfortable than the traditional dental probes that can cause anxiety in some patients.

 What should I expect if my North Plainfield dentist uses DIAGNOdent?

 DIAGNOdent is a completely painless procedure that is best used as a supplement to dental x-rays.
 A staff member will calibrate the laser and carefully scan each tooth.
-The laser is completely safe and harmless to surrounding tissues, so you should experience no discomfort during your visit.
+The laser is completely safe and harmless to the surrounding tissues, so you should experience no discomfort during your visit.

 What happens after my DIAGNOdent examination?

 If your DIAGNOdent exam reveals the presence of cavities or decay, your dentist will make a recommendation for treatment.
 If you do not have any decay, or if DIAGNOdent discovers the beginnings of potential trouble-spots, your dentist will use the results of your exam to track the progress of decay at future appointments.

 You also might be interested in